-We assign a ba1 Asset Risk score, eight notches below the aa2 initial score, to reflect Berlin Hyp's cyclical and higher-risk CRE lending activities, and its concomitant large single-borrower concentrations.
-These concentration risks cap the assigned score at non-investment grade.

-This is despite Berlin Hyp's sound asset quality with nonperforming loans of below 1%.
-The bank is the least exposed to high risk subsectors within CRE given its low hotel and comparably limited retail exposures; however, we expect structural shifts for office demand to have an impact on demand in the medium term.
-The bank's nonperforming loans remain on a declining trend.
+We assign an Asset Risk score of ba1, eight notches below the aa2 initial score, to reflect Berlin Hyp's cyclical and higher-risk CRE lending activities and its concomitant large single-borrower concentration.
+The concentration risk caps the assigned score at non-investment grade.
+This is despite Berlin Hyp's sound asset quality with nonperforming loans of well below 1%.
+The bank has low exposures to higher risk hotel and comparably limited retail assets; however, we expect structural shifts for office demand to have an impact on demand in the medium term.
+The bank's nonperforming loans will continue to decline, though higher rates and subdued economic growth prospects will likely lead to an increase from the current very low levels, accompanied with higher risk costs.